m-martinez/who_ldap/README.rst

 who_ldap
 -----------------------

-LDAP Authentication for repoze.who-enabled WSGI Applications
+LDAP Authentication for repoze.who-v2-enabled WSGI Applications

 **This project is a fork of the original repoze.who.plugins.ldap to support Python 3 (and 2.7)**